deeplearner87/UMINT/README.md

 ### Parameters
 All input parameters are as follows: `layer_neuron`, `mid_neuron`, `seed`, `lambda_act`, `lambda_weight`, `epoch`, `bs`
 + `data`: List of input data matrices for training.
 [The input data matrices should be in the form of cells x features.]
 + `val`: List of data matrices for validation.
-[The validation data matrices also should be in the same format as input data matrices i.e. cells x features.]
+[The validation data matrices also should be in the same format as input data matrices i.e., cells x features.]
 + `layer_neuron`: List of neurons in the modality encoding layer [modality wise].
 + `mid_neuron`: Dimension onto which the data is being projected.
 + `seed`: To reproduce the results set a seed value.